splunk/splunk-connect-for-syslog/docs/sources/Simple/index.md

 ## Product - multiple

-The SIMPLE source configuration allows configuration of a log path to Splunk using a single port to a single index + source type as a way of quickly onboarding new sources that have not been formally supported in the product.
-Sources must use RFC5424 or a common variant of RFC3164
+The SIMPLE source configuration allows configuration of a log path for SC4S using a single port to a single index/sourcetype combintation to quickly onboard new sources that have not been formally supported in the product.
+Source data must use RFC5424 or a common variant of RFC3164 formatting.

+* NOTE:  This is an _interim_ step that should be used only to quickly onboard well-formatted data that is being sent over a unique port.
+A dedicated log path should be developed for the data source to facilitate further parsing and enrichment, as well as allowing the potential sending of this data source over the default (514) listening port.

 ### Splunk Metadata with SIMPLE events

-The keys (first column) in `splunk_metadata.csv` for SIMPLE data sources is a user created key for example if I was to on-board a new product 'first firewall' using a source type of `first:firewall` and index `netfw` I would add the following two lines to the configuration file
+The keys (first column) in `splunk_metadata.csv` for SIMPLE data sources is a user-created key using the `vendor_product` convention.
+For example, to on-board a new product `first firewall` using a source type of `first:firewall` and index `netfw`, add the following two lines to the configuration file as shown:
-note: the key must be lower case
 ```
 simple_first_firewall,index,netfw
 simple_first_firewall,sourcetype,first:firewall